rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 ### Why *Robot Brains*?
 Reflections on the Science of Artificial Intelligence within Global Commercial Bubbles

-*This Note will serve as a preface for the collected* **AI Lab Notes**, *as well as a commentary on the current NVIDIA Jetson state-of-the-art for physical computing, AI, and robotics.*
+*This Note will serve as a preface for the collected* **AI Lab Notes**, *as well as a commentary on the current NVIDIA Jetson state-of-the-art for physical computing, AI, and robotics for Edge laboratories.*

 **Backstory**